-The Nintendo Switch OLED is a fantastic upgrade for portable play, with the new screen looking significantly better than the standard model’s.
+The Nintendo Switch OLED is a fantastic upgrade for portable play, with the new screen looking significantly better than the one on the standard model.
 But with no substantial upgrade for docked mode, it isn’t a worthwhile purchase for those who just want a home console for the TV.

 - OLED screen offers a huge upgrade